Kolawole99/henry-capstone/docs/proposal.md

 ## 1. Problem Statement

-In rapidly scaling organizations, "Institutional Memory" is often fragmented and siloed across individuals, Slack threads, PDF manuals, and various cloud drives.
+In rapidly scaling organizations, "Institutional Memory" is fragmented and siloed across individuals, Slack threads, PDF manuals, and various cloud drives.
 This leads to three primary pain points:

-* **Onboarding Friction:** New hires spend 20-30% of their first three month searching for basic information, gaining context, or technical setup guides.
+* **Onboarding Friction:** New hires spend 20-30% of their first three months searching for basic information, gaining context, or technical setup guides.

-* **Information Attrition:** When senior employees leave, their localized knowledge of "how things are done" (e.g., handling Slack disputesmanaging specific customers, or legacy system quirks) vanishes.
+* **Information Attrition:** When senior employees leave, their localized knowledge of "how things are done" (e.g., handling Slack disputes, managing specific customers, or legacy system quirks) vanishes.

 * **Siloed Inefficiency:** HR questions are often directed to Technical leads, and technical queries clutter HR channels, causing "context-switching" fatigue for department heads.

 **Target Audience:** Mid-to-large scale enterprises and remote-first startups where asynchronous information retrieval is critical for operational continuity.